High Protein Low Fat Diet -- is it Good or Bad!

 For example, if you weigh 200 pounds, a high protein diet for you would mean ingesting 400 or more grams of protein daily.

-In order to make a point, let’s also agree than an eating plan is “low fat” if it involves one-tenth as many grams of fat daily as the bodyweight of the person involved.
+In order to make a point, let’s also agree that an eating plan is “low fat” if it involves one-tenth as many grams of fat daily as the body weight of the person involved.
 For example, if you weigh 200 pounds, a low fat diet for you would mean ingesting 20 or fewer grams of fat daily.

 Using the words as defined, we recommend against a high protein low fat diet.